godotengine/godot-website/collections/_showcase/dogwalk.md

 ## Play your way

 Dive straight in and have the game react to your play-style and choices.
-There are no fail states.
-Only player driven moments.
+There are no fail states, only player-driven moments.

 ## A paper craft world

-Traverse an environment made of real-life paper crafted models, scanned and recreated to be played with.
+Traverse an environment made of real-life paper-crafted models, scanned and recreated to be played with.

 ## Free for everyone